bluescarni/heyoka/doc/tut_d_output.rst

 API, which facilitates the common use case of using the coefficients of the Taylor polynomials to compute the continuous extension of the solution.
-If you are interested only in the latter, you can skip the next section and jump directly to the :ref:`continuous output section <tut_c_output>`.
+If you are interested only in the latter, you can skip the next sections and jump directly to the :ref:`continuous output section <tut_c_output>`.

 Dense output for the ``step()`` functions